materialsproject/atomate2/README.md

 - It automatically keeps meticulous records of jobs, their directories, runtime parameters, and more.

-**Note**: Atomate2 is primarily built to work with the [VASP] electronic structure software, but we are actively working on adding more codes.

 ## Workflows

 Some of the workflows available in atomate2 are: